Introduction to Multilevel Analysis

 Participants are requested to bring their own laptop computer.
 Software will be available online.

-We also offer tailormade M&S courses and in-house M&S training.
-If you want to look the possibilities, please contact us at ms.summerschool@uu.nl
+We also offer tailor-made M&S courses and in-house M&S training.
+If you want to check out the possibilities, please contact us at ms.summerschool@uu.nl

 Target audience

-(Master) Students or (post-graduate) researchers who already have a basic knowledge of regression analysis (i.e. previously completed a bachelor level introductory course in multivariate analysis techniques).
+(Master) students or (post-graduate) researchers who already have a basic knowledge of regression analysis (i.e. previously completed a bachelor level introductory course in multivariate analysis techniques).
 Prior knowledge of R is not needed.

 For an overview of all our summer courses offered by the Department of Methodology and Statistics please click here.